 ViseGrip Pliers

-Diagonal Cutter aka Wire Cutters
+Diagonal Cutter aka Wire Cutters aka "dykes"

 Tape Measure 25 feet is enough